0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 I said that before, If you want, you can obfuscate this code, then put it the bottom of lnk file.

-I recommend that you should encode it with AES.
+I recommend that you should encode it with AES..

 ```powershell
 <#